 - SAMS Handout

-An example of how this works: Below is a video made starring Rihanna – Love in a hopeless place.
+An example of how this works: Below is a video for an upcoming Batman film.
 Many of the students may have seen the video before, but they may not have looked for the story in the video, thought of who the video was aimed at, what the message in the video was and where the video was set.
 All of these factors contribute to the overall impact of any video and we are going to look at this today.
 I have outlined a few suggestions in this lesson, however if the students themselves have suggestions on videos they would like to apply SAMS to, feel free to use them also.